Optimal correction of independent and correlated errors: Abstract

 \section{Abstract}

 We identify optimal quantum error correction codes for situations that do not admit perfect correction.
-We use entanglement decay as a signature of the correctability of errors, and as specific realisations we consider noisy channels with correlated errors on multiple qubits.
-We present $n$-qubit inequalities that govern the regimes in which different repetition codes are optimal and demonstrate significant improvement in performance.
+We provide analytic $n$-qubit results for standard cases with correlated errors on multiple qubits and demonstrate significant improvements to the fidelity bounds and optimal entanglement decay profiles.